whit3rabbit/EDRSilencer/README.md

 ## Credits
 - This project was inspired by the research and concepts demonstrated in the [FireBlock tool by MdSec](https://www.mdsec.co.uk/2023/09/nighthawk-0-2-6-three-wise-monkeys/).
-- The reflective loader implementation is based on the original work by [Stephen Fewer](https://github.com/stephenfewer/ReflectiveDLLInjection).

 ---